What is Degenerative Disc Disease?

 Disc bulges or herniations can cause the onset of degenerative disc disease.
 Bulges and herniations can also cause instability within the discs, leaving the vertebra lacking support and cushioning.
 Those who are obese or are employed in positions which require repeated lifting may also develop degenerative disc disease.

-If disc bulge or herniation is the cause of degenerative disc disease, an epidural steroid injection may be discussed.
 An epidural steroid injection is another effective procedure to treat pain due to degenerative disc disease.
 These injections are minimally invasive procedures that can often lead to nearly complete pain relief.
-Epidural steroid injections consist of a steroid with anti-inflammatory properties, which will reduce the irritation and pain associated with inflamed nerves.
-If conservative measures fail, percutaneous disectomy may be considered.
+If conservative measures fail, percutaneous discectomy may be considered.
 This is a surgical minimally invasive procedure that is intended to remove the bulging or herniated disc material, which effectively relives pain due to the bulge or herniation.

 Degenerative disc disease often cannot be prevented, but measures can be taken to promote and maintain a healthy spine.
 Special care should be taken to lift heavy objects properly, and, since there is a link between obesity and degeneration of the discs, maintaining a healthy weight will help immensely in the long run.